BYU-CS-Discord/CSBot/README.md

 DISCORD_TOKEN=YOUR_TOKEN_GOES_HERE
 # required, token for your Discord bot
+DATABASE_URL=YOUR_DATABASE_URL_GOES_HERE
+# required for any DB functionality, we will get this URL in a later section
 ```

 **Do not commit this file to git** or your bot _will_ get "hacked".